Cray-HPE/docs-csm/troubleshooting/dhcp_runbook.md

 > **Important:** Do **not** delete the SMD record first.
 If the Kea lease is still active when the
 > next `dhcp-helper` CronJob runs (within 3 minutes), the SMD record will be restored
 > automatically.
-Minimise the time between steps 2 and 3 to reduce the chance of a cron run
+Minimize the time between steps 2 and 3 to reduce the chance of a cron run
 > occurring in between.

 ## 3 Network troubleshooting